daniel-ilett/metaballs-urp/README.md

 ## Overview

 This project contains a metaball simulation in 2D which uses a custom post-processing effect to render the metaballs.
+The accompanying tutorial article is available on [danielilett.com](https://danielilett.com/2020-03-28-tut5-2-urp-metaballs/) - follow along on there for more background information on how this effect was created!

 ## Software